 - Number of supported languages.

-Users can launch and utilize the app at no cost to them.
-In return, businesses will regularly display ads.
+Users can launch and use the app at no cost to them.
+In return, businesses regularly display ads.
 This can be banners, videos, or native ads.This model works best for simple apps with low maintenance costs.

-When delivering the app using a freemium model, the app owner provides basic functionality for free.
+When delivering the app using a freemium model, the owner provides free basic functionality.
 Users pay for extended features.
 For example, a training app can provide one free basic plan.
-Customized training plans will be available upon purchase.
-Depending on app complexity and value, app owners can try:
+Customized training plans are available upon purchase.

 - Upgrades – unlock the full version and remove ads.

 - One-time in-app purchases – buy items or in-app currency.

 - Subscriptions – pay for app usage regularly.